juju/docs/src/en/tools-charm-tools.md

       charm release [options] <charm or bundle id> [--channel <channel>]

-  Publishes a charm or bundle to the charm store.
+  Publishes a charm or bundle to the Charm Store.
 Releasing is the action of assigning one channel to a specific charm or bundle revision (revision needs to be specified), so that it can be shared with other users and also referenced without specifying the revision.
 Four channels are supported, in order of